 With an aperture of f/1.2 the first port of call is to obviously try out the bokeh.
 The iris diaphragm gives some very nice creamy blur, with lovely rounded highlights which is down to the 10 rounded blades.
 There are very minor amounts of chromatic aberration, with minimal amounts of vignetting and distortion in the corners when fully wide open.
 Going higher than f/4 solves this as with post editing.

 Using the aperture at f/1.2 especially close up gives a very shallow depth of field, which as you would expect with a lens of this quality is both sharp in the middle going out to a very pleasing blur.
 The best center to edge sharpness starts kicking in at f/2 and above, starting to drop off again around f/16.
-With the quality of blur, you immediately think of portraits for this lens, but it could also be used easily for weddings, landscapes or events.
-Pin sharpness and pleasing bokeh is what you would expect from a lens like this one.
+With the quality of blur, you immediately think of portraits for this lens, but it could also be used easily for weddings, landscapes, or events.
+Pin sharpness and pleasing bokeh are what you would expect from a lens like this one.

 How Does the Canon RF 50mm f/1.2L USM Compare?